AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex6.md

 ---
-title: Module 2, Exercise
+title: Foundation - Real-time Customer Profile - See you Real-time Customer Profile in action in the Call Center
-description:
+description: Foundation - Real-time Customer Profile - See you Real-time Customer Profile in action in the Call Center
 kt: 5342
-audience:
+audience: Data Engineer, Data Architect, Marketer
 doc-type: tutorial
 activity:
 ---

-# 6 - See you Real-time Customer Profile in action in the Call Center
+# 3.6 - See you Real-time Customer Profile in action in the Call Center

 In this exercise, you'll follow a script and walk through the website.

 ## Story

 In this exercise, the goal is to have you walk through the customer journey and act like a real customer.